 The inflammation status of the tumor microenvironment is a fundamental principle of the mechanism of many immunotherapies and thus serves as a target for biomarker exploration.
-Most of the immunotherapy biomarkers explored to-date (e.g., PD-L1, TMB, MSI) are proxy measures of tumor inflammation (e.g., high TMB is suggestive of higher levels of neoantigens which is suggestive of immunogenicity; PD-L1 is suggestive of an adaptive immune resistance response, which is suggestive of the presence of immune cells in the tumor).
-Commercially in the diagnostics market, it makes sense to focus on these markers first – they leverage technology platforms and protocols that are generally widely available and established (e.g., IHC, PCR, and NGS) and are relatively simple.
-Naturally, however, oncology stakeholders want increasingly better stratification and predictive value, and thus are turning towards new, more sophisticated biomarkers and methods, such as enhanced interrogation of the tumor microenvironment via digital pathology and multiplex / multi-omic tissue analysis.
+Most of the immunotherapy biomarkers explored to-date (e.g., PD-L1, TMB, MSI) are proxy measures of tumor inflammation (e.g., high TMB suggests higher levels of neo-antigens which is suggestive of immunogenicity; PD-L1 suggests an adaptive immune resistance response, which suggests immune cells in the tumor).
+Commercially in the diagnostics market, it makes sense to focus on these markers first – they leverage technology platforms and protocols that are widely available and established (e.g., IHC, PCR, and NGS) and are relatively simple.
+Naturally, however, oncology stakeholders want increasingly better stratification and predictive value, and thus are turning towards new, more sophisticated biomarkers and methods, such as an enhanced interrogation of the tumor microenvironment via digital pathology and multiplex / multi-omic tissue analysis.
 Anticipation of this growing interest in the tumor microenvironment has spurred an explosion of providers of instruments, reagents, software, and service solutions for next-generation tissue analysis.

-* Many other companies offer generic or proprietary reagents (e.g., labeled antibodies) that can be used to create custom multiplexed assays
+* Many other companies offer generic or proprietary reagents (e.g., labeled antibodies) that can create custom multiplexed assays

 ** Corresponds to providers of standalone (i.e., scanner / platform-agnostic) image analysis tools and services; various digital pathology players not shown here (e.g., Roche, Leica, Philips) offer integrated image management and/or analysis as part of integrated digital pathology workflow solutions

-Ultimately, we expect digital pathology adoption to accelerate in both research and clinical settings as more is understood about the importance of the spatial context of the tumor microenvironment.
+Ultimately, we expect digital pathology adoption to speed up in both research and clinical settings as more is understood about the importance of the spatial context of the tumor microenvironment.

-Propelled by the same tidal wave of I/O + AI, as well as developments in digital pathology, multiplex spatial tissue analysis (MSTA) has emerged to address the needs of researchers wanting to interrogate the tumor microenvironment at unprecedented levels of detail and granularity.
+Propelled by the same tidal wave of I/O + AI, and developments in digital pathology, multiplex spatial tissue analysis (MSTA) has emerged to address the needs of researchers wanting to interrogate the tumor microenvironment at unprecedented levels of detail and granularity.
 MSTA refers to methodologies for assessing multiple biomarkers (protein and/or nucleic acid markers) at specific locations within a tissue sample.
-Historically, the ability to multiplex in tissue has generally topped out at 3 – 5 protein markers for IHC and 7 – 9 markers for immunofluorescence.
-However, with the development of various novel approaches (e.g., use of multi-cycle stain stripping / quenching / recycling methods, photocleavable barcodes and spatially defined UV exposure, or laser / ion-beam ablation of metal-or isotope-labelled antibodies), it is now possible to assess from dozens up to >1,000 RNA and/or protein markers (at least in regions of interest) simultaneously, while preserving (some degree of) spatial context.
-On the RNA-side, some platforms are capable of assessing spatial whole transcriptomes at the near-single cell level!
-Key providers of MSTA platforms, which all vary widely in terms of specifications and capabilities, include NanoString (GeoMx DSP), NeoGenomics (MultiOmyx), Akoya Biosciences (Phenoptics, CODEX), Fluidigm (Hyperion – imaging mass cytometry), IONPath (MIBIscope I), 10X Genomics (Spatial Transcriptomics), Miltenyi (MACSima), and Advanced Cell Diagnosics (RNA-scope), Ultivue (UltiMapper), Cell IDx (UltraPlex), and ReadCoor (FISSEQ).
+Historically, the ability to multiplex in tissue has topped out at 3 – 5 protein markers for IHC and 7 – 9 markers for immunofluorescence.
+However, with the development of various novel approaches (e.g., use of multi-cycle stain stripping / quenching / recycling methods, photo cleavable barcodes and spatially defined UV exposure, or laser / ion-beam ablation of metal-or isotope-labelled antibodies), it is now possible to assess from dozens up to >1,000 RNA and/or protein markers (at least in regions of interest) simultaneously, while preserving (some degree of) spatial context.
+On the RNA-side, some platforms can assess spatial whole transcriptomes at the near-single cell level!
+Key providers of MSTA platforms, which all differ in terms of specifications and capabilities, include NanoString (GeoMx DSP), NeoGenomics (MultiOmyx), Akoya Biosciences (Phenoptics, CODEX), Fluidigm (Hyperion – imaging mass cytometry), IONPath (MIBIscope I), 10X Genomics (Spatial Transcriptomics), Miltenyi (MACSima), and Advanced Cell Diagnosics (RNA-scope), Ultivue (UltiMapper), Cell IDx (UltraPlex), and ReadCoor (FISSEQ).
 Keep an eye out for an upcoming diagnostics market blog providing deeper insight into the high-plex MSTA market and the key players (update: blog here).

 Most of the activity in the burgeoning MSTA market is focused on translational research (e.g., biomarker discovery, pharma R&D, clinical trials), and potential applications in the clinic (i.e., routine clinical diagnostics / companion diagnostics) are likely years away.
 (UPDATE 8/6/2019: a recent study published in JAMA Oncology shows compelling evidence for the use of mIHC/IF as a companion diagnostic tool for the assessment of response to PD-1/L1 checkpoint blockade compared to other CDx modalities, including TMB, GEP, single-plex PD-L1 IHC, and composites of these methods).
 In the near-term, there are multiple key questions, the answers to which will determine which companies and technologies win in the MSTA market; examples include: